-Create position, conservation liaison, and an environmental education strategy
+Create a conservation liaison as well as an environmental education strategy.

-× Develop regional nursery plan for post-disaster vegetation
+Develop a regional nursery plan for post-disaster vegetation.

-× Improve parks and open spaces - floodable play
+Improve parks and open spaces and adapt a floodable play strategy.

-× Don't rely fully on infrastructure to solve flooding issues and sea level rise.
-Use green infrastructure, converting roadways and bringing ecology downtown.
-Use strategic infill (building barrier islands to the barrier island etc).
-Post-disaster nurseries.
-Development agendas should focus on conserving open space and integrating species that absorb more water than traditional lawns.
+Minimize the reliance on infrastructure to solve flooding issues and sea level rise.
+Instead, use green infrastructure and strategic infill, development agendas should focus on conserving open space and integrating species that absorb more water than traditional lawns.

-3. A great place to visit - because It's a great place to live
+A great place to visit—because it's a great place to live

-4. A knowledge center for coastal resilience action and Innovation.
+A knowledge center for coastal resilience action and innovation

-5. A city that Is valued for Its contributions to the Houston region and the state of Texas.
+A city that is valued for its’ contributions to the Houston region and the State of Texas

 9/2018 - 6/2019